-For a little more info on how our family has grown you can read our awards and company history.
+For a little more info on how our family has grown you can read our awards and company history below.

-Construction began for the tenth hotel in Bath which opens in 2017 as part of the Apex Hotels family.
-Apex City of Bath Hotel will host the city’s largest purpose-built conference space.
+Construction began for the tenth hotel in Bath as part of the Apex Hotels family.
+Apex City of Bath Hotel hosts the city’s largest purpose-built conference space.